-The first step a newly formed entity must take is checking the chosen name for its new company at the Commercial Register, process which takes around one day and has as a result the issuing of a certificate of name reservation.
+Investors who want to open a company in Slovakia, should know that the first step a newly formed entity must take is checking the chosen name for its new company at the Commercial Register, process which takes around one day and has, as a result, the issuing of a certificate of name reservation.
 After that, the specific documents must be notarized.
-The main company documents consists in the Memorandum of Association or a Foundation Deed and in certain cases, the Articles of Association for the private limited liability companies while the stock companies must provide a Deed on Establishment, a Memorandum of Association and the Articles of Association.
+The main company documents consist in the Memorandum of Association or a Foundation Deed and in certain cases, the Articles of Association for the private limited liability companies while the stock companies must provide a Deed on Establishment, a Memorandum of Association and the Articles of Association.

 - a standard application;

 - the proof of the uniqueness of the name;

 - a bank certificate stating the capital;

 - the Deed of Incorporation and the Articles of Association.

 *Certain documents can be specifically requested by the Registry in certain cases.

 The last requirement for entity incorporation in Slovakia is registering as an employer within 8 days of the first employment contract and registering all employees with the Social Insurance Company before they start working.
 Our company formation specialists in Slovakiacan help you incorporate your company in this country, by providing you with complete guidance throughout the entire procedure.
 If you want to set up a company in Belgium, for example, we recommend our partners who are experts in company formation matters in Belgium.
 We can also put you in contact with our partners from Romania, in case you want to set up a company in that country.

 Those who want to open companies in Slovakia must respect the following procedure:

 choosing the appropriate business form - our company formation agents in Slovakia can assist you in selecting the type of company;